caio-passos/goRESTful/README.md

 <p> Here's a simple implementation of a RESTful API using Golang + Gin Framework</p>
-Don't forget to:
+First: create a module for the project dependencies:

 ```
 go mod init
 ```
-then
+then, add the necessary packages and its dependencies :

 ```
 go get .
 ```

-to add the necessary framework modules